Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

-Being a foodie and interest in cooking, I’m a member of many foodie groups.
-One day, a home chef had shared the post of Dum Ka Chicken.
+Being a foodie and interested in cooking, I’m a member of many Facebook foodie groups.
+One day, a home chef shared the post of Dum Ka Chicken.
 The dish looked exactly the same as dum ka chicken served at weddings.
 When asked for the recipe, she was kind enough to share the detailed recipe.

-It was my kid’s 2nd birthday and I invited few relatives to the party.
+It was my kid’s 2nd birthday and I invited a few relatives to the party.
 Apart from regular dishes, I wanted to treat them to Hyderabadi cuisine.
+Decided to make dum ka chicken but at the same time was quite skeptical about the outcome.
 As I had the full poof recipe, made the same for the guests.
-With the appreciation of guests, I felt it turned out the best.
+With the appreciation of the guests, I felt it turned out the best.

-I like to dhungar/infuse smoke this dish, it adds a smoky flavor.
+I like to dhungar/infuse smoke in this dish, it adds a smoky flavor.
 I place a piece of smoldering coal in a small steel bowl along with whole spices like clove and green cardamom.
-Pour over a couple of teaspoons of ghee on the coal and cover the vessel with a lid for 5minutes.
+Pour over a couple of teaspoons of ghee on the coal and cover the vessel with a lid for 5 minutes.
 You can taste the smoky flavor in every bite.

 Try the recipe and I promise the result is amazing.
 Spell-bind your guests with its interesting flavors and exotic taste.